element-hq/hydrogen-web/CONTRIBUTING.md

 # Contributing code to hydrogen-web

 Everyone is welcome to contribute code to hydrogen-web, provided that they are willing to license their contributions to Element under a Contributor License Agreement (CLA).
-This ensures that their contribution will be made available under an OSI-approved open-source license, currently Affero General Public License v3 (AGPLv3).
+This ensures that their contribution will be made available under an approved licence as described in our [Readme](/README.md#copyright--license)

 ## How to contribute